suchipi/yavascript/src/api/commands/chmod/chmod.help.md

 - a string (which will be interpreted as an octal number, eg `'777'`),
 - or an object (see info below).

+> NOTE: At this time there are no "add"/"remove" semantics; the existing permissions will be completely overwritten with your specified permissions.
+This will be changed later as this is not intuitive.

 ```ts
 // Defined in yavascript/src/api/commands/chmod
 declare function chmod(